laravel/docs/helpers.md

 <a name="method-abort"></a>
 #### `abort()` {#collection-method}

-The `abort` function raises an exception which will be rendered by the exception handler:
+The `abort` function throws a HTTP exception which will be rendered by the exception handler:

     abort(401);

-Optionally, you may provide the response text:
+You may also provide the exception's response text:

     abort(401, 'Unauthorized.');